Slomon80/alx-zero_day/README.md

-Updating my first readme for the first time ever
+Updating my first readme for the first time.